Lemoncode/node-training/README.md

 In this sample we are going to use the global object `process` and playing with the `exit` and `uncaughtException` events.

+### 05 Buffer

+In this sample we are going to learn about `Buffer`.
+We will create three samples managing buffers.

 ## 01 Modules

 ### 00 Built in